 Apicoectomy: Treating a Failed Root Canal

 If a root canal is performed and the tooth becomes infected again, a second root canal may be considered.
 If a second root canal cannot be performed, your dentist may recommend a treatment known as an apicoectomy.
 During this surgery, the root tip is removed along with any infected tissue.
 A filling is then used to seal the tip of the root.
 Drs.
-Martin Farnsworth and Derek Farnsworth perform this restorative treatment for patients at their offices in Chandler and Mesa, AZ.
+Martin Farnsworth and Derek Farnsworth perform this restorative treatment for patients at their office in Mesa, AZ.
 A successful apicoectomy can prevent the need for tooth extraction.
 At Las Sendas Dental Health, we offer comprehensive dental services.

 An apicoectomy addresses a dental infection through direct access to the root.